arjnbli/wordle-solver/README.md

 # wordle-solver

 ## Overview
-Python based-solver for wordle (https://www.nytimes.com/games/wordle/index.html).
+Python-based solver for wordle (https://www.nytimes.com/games/wordle/index.html).
 The goal of the game is to guess an arbitrary 5-letter word in 6 tries.
 If a guess doesn't match the target word, information is revealed regarding each character.
 If a character in the guess is in the same position as the same character in the target word, it is marked with green.
 If a character in the guess is in the target word but in the wrong position, it is marked with yellow.
 If a character in the guess is not in the target word, it is marked with black.
 The information provided by the hints can be leveraged to generate the next guess.